Mark Carman

 Mark Lewyn Carman (born September 3, 1960) is an American music producer, singer, songwriter, and social activist.

 Career

 Music

+Carman's early career in the music industry included serving as the Director of Operations at the music trade publication Cash Box magazine beginning in 1989.
+In that role, he also hosted the inaugural Nashville Music Awards that same year.

-Carman is known primarily for his role as the musical arranger and co-producer of the Grammy nominated album by country music artist T. Graham Brown, "Forever Changed".
-The album features guest performances by other well known artists including Leon Russell, Vince Gill, The Oak Ridge Boys, Jason Crabb and others.
-The recording musicians for the album represented an all-star lineup of musicians.
-Included among them are notable musicians; David Hungate (bass guitar), Brent Mason (electric guitar), Steve Cropper (electric guitar), Jim Horn (saxophone).
+He is known primarily for his later role as the musical arranger and co-producer of the Grammy nominated album by country music artist T. Graham Brown, Forever Changed.
+The album features guest performances by well-known artists including Leon Russell, Vince Gill, The Oak Ridge Boys, Jason Crabb and others.
+The recording musicians for the album represented an all-star lineup of musicians, including notable figures such as David Hungate (bass guitar), Brent Mason (electric guitar), Steve Cropper (electric guitar), and Jim Horn (saxophone).

 Activism

 In 2015 Carman involved himself in public efforts related to gun control and other social issues by releasing an internet video that garnered more than 1.5 million views in the first week of publication.
 As part of that effort, Carman founded an activist group, the American Coalition for Responsible Gun Ownership, and made several contributory appearances on national news programs including CNN and CBC News addressing firearms legislation in the United States.
 Carman's efforts drove the acquisition of more than 1,000,000 signatures on a petition, delivered to Senator Chuck Schumer urging President Barack Obama to use executive order to address some of the issues pertaining to firearms legislation.

 In January 2016, Carman was invited to the White House to participate in the announcement of President Obama's executive action on gun control.